Dr. Olesia Pupina - Piano

 Ethan Machamer - Piano

-Ethan Machamer is a versatile music educator and performer from the South Suburbs, with over a decade of experience in piano and trombone.
-He regularly performs throughout Central Illinois and the Chicagoland area.
-Ethan is currently pursuing a degree in Music Education at Illinois State University, with a dual emphasis in piano and trombone.
-His studies span a broad range of musical styles, including classical, jazz, and contemporary music.
+Ethan Machamer is a dedicated music educator and performer from the South Suburbs, with over a decade of experience in piano and trombone.
+He holds a degree in Music Education from Illinois State University, where he studied a range of styles including classical, jazz, and contemporary music.

 Iris Leahy - Piano